hyperledger-archives/composer-sample-applications/packages/digitalproperty-app/README.md

 ![](CmdOrder.png).

-# Step 2: Getting the Hyperledger Composer sample application (digital property sample) up and running
+# Step 2: Getting the Hyperledger Composer sample application (the Digital Property CLI sample application) up and running

 0. Make sure you've started Fabric as in Step 1 above.
 For example, If this is your first time for example